Yes, There Are Asset & Income Protection Strategies to Help You Pay for Skilled Care & Home Assistance Services and Then Qualify for Medicaid

 Paying for Long Term Care: What Are Your Options?

-There are generally three ways in which one can pay for the long-term care of a loved one:
+There are generally three ways in which to pay for the long-term care of a loved one:

-- Long Term Care Insurance – One popular option that most families fail to take advantage of is long-term care insurance that typically pays the daily rate for in-home and nursing home care of Alzheimer’s patients together with debilitating cognitive and/or health conditions.
+- Long Term Care Insurance – One popular option that most families fail (or are unable) to take advantage of is long-term care insurance that typically pays all or a portion of the daily rate for in-home and nursing home care of persons with debilitating cognitive and/or health conditions.
 The importance of acquiring long-term care insurance at an early age cannot be stressed enough.
-If you do not acquire insurance before being diagnosed with a debilitating illness, you will likely be out of luck, as the insurance carriers typically will not insure anyone who has already been diagnosed with a disease or pre-existing condition.
-Similar to car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until an older age, you will likely be facing higher rates.
-Additionally, an individual will pay higher premiums if too many people file claims, as what happens with car and homeowner’s insurance.
+If you do not acquire insurance before being diagnosed with a debilitating illness, you will likely be out of luck when applying in the future as the insurance carriers typically will not insure anyone who has already been diagnosed with a disease or pre-existing condition.
+Like car insurance, rates go up based on your risk/claim experience, meaning if you wait to apply until an older age, you will likely be facing higher rates.

-- Private Payment – Often a more common option for most individuals is to pay for care out of their own income and savings.
-Unfortunately this can take away and deplete funds you had stashed away for retirement such as an IRA, investment assets, even from your savings account.
-Many less-wealthy families falsely believe they must use up all of their own funds to pay for long term care.
+- Private Payment – Often a more common option for most individuals is to pay for care out of their own personal income and savings.
+Unfortunately, this can ruin you financially by depleting funds intended for retirement, such as your IRA, 401(k) investment accounts, and even from your savings account.
+Many less-wealthy families falsely believe they must use up all their own funds to pay for long term care.
 Fortunately, this isn’t the case, as many individuals with limited finances have alternative options, like NJ Medicaid.
-Here’s where we can help.
+Later on this page I’ll explain how we can help you, so read on.

-- New Jersey Medicaid – This government program is funded jointly by the State of New Jersey and the federal government.
+- New Jersey Medicaid – This government program is jointly funded by the State of New Jersey and the federal government.
 Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
 It was created, along with Medicare, to help seniors and disabled persons pay for long-term care.
 Often the best payment option for individuals with Alzheimer’s, Dementia and other serious and chronic conditions not covered by Medicare or Private health insurance is Medicaid.
 Medicaid can cover the cost of medical care, nursing home care, home based care and assistance, therapy and community services.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
-However, if you pass these criteria, you will see the many positives to this beneficial program.
+However, if you pass these restrictions, you will see the many positives to this beneficial program.
 Here at Hanlon Niemann & Wright it’s our mission to help you qualify for NJ Medicaid.
 That’s why I’ve written this site to help you know the ins and outs of Medicaid eligibility.
+You do not have to go broke or go it alone!

 What is the Difference Between Medicare vs. Medicaid?